 The Southwood Garden at St James’s Church, Piccadilly, is tucked between Jermyn Street and Piccadilly.
 The garden or ‘green churchyard,’ as it has been known for much of its 300 year history, is a much loved part of this historic site which has one of Sir Christopher Wren’s finest churches, at its centre.

 Local residents, the Church community, office workers and tourists alike, come to the garden for its peace and sanctuary.
-It is rare spot located away from the street, where visitors can meet friends and enjoy lunch from the renowned food market in the Church’s courtyard.
+It is rare spot located away from the busy street, where visitors can meet friends and enjoy lunch from the renowned food market in the Church’s courtyard.
 Visitors to the Church's free lunchtime concerts also enjoy popping into the garden for a pre or post-concert break.

 The Southwood Garden is used as a venue for events and in recent years, has hosted a number of exhibitions.
-This year the Church is collaborating with a West End gallery to host an outdoor exhibition of work by a celebrated British sculptor.